willros/nanomux_c/README.md

-# nanomux_c
+# nanoSweet

 Demultiplex your nanopore (or other) reads! `nanomux` fuzzy matching useful for noisy reads.
 Written entirely in C, so should compile on most systems.
-It will not work in Windows yet, because it depends on `pthreads` other POSIX specific API.
-Will try to change this in the future.
+The repo contains a windows branch that uses something else than `pthreads` for threading.

 In the repo, you can also find `nanotrim` – a small threaded program which you can use to filter out reads with a mean quality and between length between min and max.

 The repo also contains `nanodup` – a small threaded program to deduplicate all the reads and saving information about duplication status.

 ## Quick Start